tonethar/IGME-330-Fall-2021/projects/project-2.md

 - Post to the "Project 2 Changes" discussion thread before it closes:
   - tell us whether you are going to utilize Mapbox or Firebase
   - tell us what features you will implement with the above API
+  - -10% from project grade if not done